Printed circuit boards

 Material is prepared for processing

-Printed circuit boards are milled in a fine sand consistency to increase surface area.
-An initial reaction takes place to dissolve and recover base metals.
+Printed circuit boards are milled into a fine sand to increase surface area.
+An initial process takes place to dissolve and recover base metals.

 02